www.stalkvictims.info

 POCKET PISTOL: Beretta 3032 Tomcat [ .32 ACP ] PDF info sheet PDF manual

-The pocket sized .32 ACP chambered Tomcat (7 round magazine) is ideal for people who have difficulty with the heavy trigger pull of DA and DAO revolvers and find the recoil of .357 Magnum and 9mm chambered handguns to be excessive.
-The DA Tomcat has light recoil and can be easily loaded by placing a round directly into the chamber without having to pull the slide back thanks to its pivoting barrel feature.
-We recommend the Underwood Ammo 32 ACP 55 Grain Xtreme Defender load.
+The .32 ACP chambered Tomcat (7 round magazine) has proven to be reliable and ideal for people who have difficulty with the heavy trigger pull of DA and DAO revolvers and find the recoil of 9x19mm pistols excessive.
+It can easily be loaded by placing a round directly into the chamber without having to pull the slide back.
+We recommend the Federal Personal Defense Hydra-Shok 32 Auto 65 Grain load.

 Remington Model 870 Express Deer Gun